Connect. Learn. Soar.

 What is the time commitment?

-Students are expected to put in 2-3 hours a week towards the course.
-One hour will be in virtual instruction, one hour will be spent on the homework, and one additional hour can be spent in office hours, should the student need it.
+Students are expected to dedicate two to three hours a week to the course.
+Students spend one hour in class, one hour on homework, and one additional hour getting help from a mentor during office hours should the student need it.

-Are there opportunities to grow our skills outside of the classroom?
+Are there opportunities for students to grow their skills outside of the classroom?

-For instructors, the time commitment is between 4-6 hours a week.
-For mentors the time commitment is between 2-4 hours a week.
-Instructors will be provided with curriculum and it is their responsibility to create class content and keep up with student attendance and progress.
-The mentors assist and collaborate with the instructors to ensure that students have all the resources needed to be successful.
+The time commitment is four to six hours a week for tutors and two to four hours a week for mentors.
+Tutors will be provided with the curriculum, and it is their responsibility to prepare for lessons, present the class content, and keep up with student attendance and progress.
+The mentors assist and collaborate with the tutors to ensure that students have all the resources they need to be successful.

-Do I have to create the homeworks and classwork?
+Do tutors have to create the homeworks and classwork?

-No. The curriculum, along with classwork and homework, will be provided to you.
-Although you are free to develop additional resources, the only requirement is for you to develop the presentations that will be specific to your classes.
+No. The curriculum, along with classwork and homework, will be provided to tutors.
+Although tutors are free to develop additional resources, they are only required to use the material given for each course.

 What are the requirements for me to volunteer?

-A working knowledge of the technical competencies in your chosen course is required.
-You do not have to be an expert, as many of these classes are beginner classes.
-Additional requirements include a willingness to collaborate with an international team and the ability to dedicate time to the program.
+Tutors and mentors are required to have working knowledge of the skill(s) taught in their chosen course.
+However, they do not have to be experts, as many of these classes are for beginners.
+Tutors and mentors must also be willing to collaborate with an international team and dedicate enough time to the program.

-Not at all.
-The strength of our program lies in the fact that it is all conducted virtually.
-It is flexible, so you can reach out to the students and set a time that works best for you and the student each week.
+No. The strength of our program lies in the fact that it is conducted virtually.
+It is flexible, so tutors can reach out to the students and set a time that works best for both of them each week.

-We use a combination of communication tools to interact with students, including (but not limited to), WhatsaApp, Slack, Email.
-After onboarding you through our training program, we will provide you with all the information needed to communicate with the students.
+We use a combination of communication tools to interact with students between classes, including WhatsApp, Slack, and email.
+After onboarding tutors and mentors through our training program, we provide them with all the information needed to communicate with students.